 A person can spend years perpetuating the beliefs that lead to an intense phobia.
 Therapists, counselors, and even religious mentors can intervene and break the cycle.
 Sometimes, a third, trusted party is what a person needs to see the world outside of their fears.

 If you are considering therapy or counseling, be upfront about your phobia in your initial consultations with professionals.
 There are many approaches to treating phobias.
-One therapist may use CBT to help the patient assess their thoughts and recognize how those thoughts are contributing to their phobias.
+One therapist may use Cognitive Behavioral Therapy or CBT to help the patient assess their thoughts and recognize how those thoughts are contributing to their phobias.
 Another therapist may try flooding therapy or systematic desensitization.
 Depending on the patient’s medical history and current treatment plan, a therapist may refer the patient to a psychiatrist who can prescribe medication to the patient.
-Not all therapists are the same so it’s important to find one that is the best fit for you and your experiences.
+Not all therapists are the same, so it’s important to find one that is the best fit for you and your experiences.